reymondgomera/empire-gateway/README.md

 - use this route `/empire/registration`
 - need bearer token/api key (coming from Portal) and attach to HEADER

-### HEADER REQUEST FOR EACH REQUEST
+### HEADER DETAILS FOR EACH REQUEST

-NOTE:
-You cannot make request if there is no Location Registration Location Code is required
-Must include at least (1) machine no. on each every request

 - x-location-code (required)
 - x-cpu-id
 - x-mac-address
 - x-mb-serial
 - x-hdd-serial

+NOTE:

+1. You cannot make request if there is no Location Registration
+2. Location Code is required
+3. Must include at least (1) machine no. on each every request

 ### AUTHENTICATION